Step-by-step visual explanation

 Reposting liquidity as an Ask

 The received amount of base tokens (ETH) is used to post a dual offer at a step size k=1 above.
+This is automatically handled by Kandel, it is part of its trading behaviour.

 Ask is taken